North Carolina father-daughter couple arrested for incest after having love child

 Online records show the wife filed for divorce in March 2017 and obtained a divorce decree three months later.

+The ex-wife told authorities that just before she moved out Steven would sleep on the floor in Katie's room, the station reported.

-The ex-wife learned Katie was pregnant last May, the station reported.
+The ex-wife learned Katie was pregnant last May after reading one of her daughter's journal, the station reported.

 Eight days later child welfare workers in Virginia began conducting interviews, according to the station.
-They interviewed the two older children who said they had been told their father fathered Katie's baby.
+They interviewed the two young Pladl girls who said they had been told their father fathered Katie's baby.

-The warrants show that Steven Pladl told his other children to call Katie their step-mom, the station reported.
+The warrants show that Steven told his two daughters to call Katie their step-mom, the station reported.

-Police in suburban Richmond issued arrest warrants for Steven Pladl and Katie last November.
+Police in suburban Richmond issued arrest warrants for Pladl and Katie last November.

 The ex-wife told Richmond’s WTVR-TV that her former husband and Katie married in Maryland and then moved to North Carolina.